Certificate of Financial Responsibility (COFR) in 2025 (Important Details Explained)

 How can I obtain a Certificate of Financial Responsibility?

+How do I get a COFR?
 To obtain a Certificate of Financial Responsibility, you must contact an insurance company authorized to issue these certificates in your state.
 You will need to purchase an auto insurance policy that meets the minimum liability insurance requirements set by your state.
 The insurance company will then file the necessary paperwork, including the CFR, on your behalf.

 How long do I need to maintain a Certificate of Financial Responsibility?